jwills/exhibit/README.md

 treat the array fields within a Hive row as if they were mini-tables and execute SQL statements (joins, aggregations, etc.) against them.
-This is one of those things that seems really dumb when you first hear about it, but actually allows you to do some interesting things that would be difficult/impossible using regular SQL.
+This is one of those things that seems really dumb when you first hear about it, but allows you to do some interesting things that would be difficult/impossible using regular SQL.

 To get started, you're going to want to run: